-The tech community recently celebrated the 20th anniversary of Java.
-It’s one of the most widely adopted programming languages, used by some 9 million developers and running on 7 billion devices worldwide.
-It’s also the programming language used to develop all native Android apps.
-Java’s popularity with developers is due to the fact that the language is grounded in readability and simplicity.
-Java has staying power since it has long-term compatibility, which makes sure older applications continue to work now into the future.
-It’s not going anywhere anytime soon and is used to power company websites like LinkedIn.com, Netflix.com and Amazon.com.
-For more info behind Java’s popularity, see our beginner’s guide to Java.
+Java is one of the most widely adopted programming languages used to develop all native Android apps.
+Java’s popularity with developers is because the language is grounded in readability and simplicity.
+Java has long-term compatibility, which makes sure older applications continue to work now into the future.

-Dating from 2000, C# (pronounced C-sharp) is a relatively new programming language designed by Microsoft for a wide range of enterprise applications that run on the .NET Framework.
-An evolution of C and C++, the C# language is simple, modern, type safe and object oriented.
+C# (pronounced C-sharp) is a relatively new programming language designed by Microsoft for a wide range of enterprise applications that run on the .NET framework.
+An evolution of C and C++, the C# language is simple, modern, type-safe and object-oriented.

-C++ (pronounced C-plus-plus) is a general purpose object-oriented programming language based on the earlier ‘C’ language.
-Developed by Bjarne Stroustrup at Bell Labs, C++ was first released in 1983.
+C++ (pronounced C-plus-plus) is a general-purpose object-oriented programming language based on the earlier ‘C’ language.
+Developed by Bjarne Stroustrup at Bell Labs, first released in 1983.
 Stroustrup keeps an extensive list of applications written in C++.
-The list includes Adobe and Microsoft applications, MongoDB databases, large portions of Mac OS/X and is the best language to learn for performance-critical applications such as “twitch” game development or audio/video processing.
+The list includes Adobe and Microsoft applications, MongoDB databases, and large portions of Mac OS/X and is the best language to learn for performance-critical applications such as “twitch” game development or audio/video processing.

-Like Java or the C language, Ruby is a general purpose programming language, though it is best known for its use in web programming, and Rails serves as a framework for the Ruby Language.
+Like Java or the C language, Ruby is a general-purpose programming language.
+It is best known for its use in web programming, and Rails serves as a framework for the Ruby Language.
 Ruby on Rails has many positive qualities including rapid development, you don’t need as much code, and there are a wide variety of 3rd party libraries available.
-It’s used from companies ranging from small start-ups to large enterprises and everything in-between.
-Hulu, Twitter, Github and Living Social are using Ruby on Rails for at least one of their web applications.
+It’s used by companies ranging from small start-ups to large enterprises and everything in-between.